Care without the wait

 Before a client is seen individually, it is recommended that they learn the basics of DBT in a partial-hospitalization setting or at an intensive outpatient program in a group setting.

-Starting Dialectical behavior therapy (DBT) in Salem
+Dialectical behavior therapy (DBT) FAQs

 What is dialectical behavior therapy (DBT)?